nkyriazis/my_crt_arcade_cabinet/README.md

 ![speakers](img/speakers.jpeg)

 What did change since then was that I ramped up on the 3D modelling skils and I also got a 3D printer in the meantime.
 So, given some very nice 3D model of the speakers, I designed routing templates and holders for the speakers.
 The nice thing with these speakers is that the cloth in front is mounted through 4 insert slots to the main body and can come apart.
 So I designed to actually bring the speaker surface between them and install in the cabinbet.
-Some 3D printing and routing later I ended up with the following result.
+Some 3D printing and routing later I ended up with the following result, of which I am super happy.

 ![speaker_installation](img/speaker_installation.jpg)